-- The extent to which you will be affected by hearing loss varies from person to person.
+- The degree of hearing loss varies from person to person.

 - 'Water on the brain' (hydrocephalus):

-- If your acoustic neuroma grows very large, a complication called hydrocephalus can occur.
+- If an acoustic neuroma grows very large, a complication called hydrocephalus can occur.
 This happens because the flow of fluid in the brain (cerebrospinal fluid) is obstructed.

-- Pressure can build up inside the brain, leading to permanent brain damage if not identified and treated.
+- Pressure can build up inside the brain, leading to permanent brain damage if this is not identified and treated.

 - The condition can be treated by inserting a drainage tube (called a shunt) to relieve the pressure and allow the cerebrospinal fluid to flow.

-- Hydrocephalus is very unlikely if you have treatment for an acoustic neuroma.
+- Hydrocephalus is very unlikely if an acoustic neuroma is treated.

 - Damage caused by pressure on other nerves in the brain, or on the brainstem: